 While in Illinois, Dr. Hansen volunteered her time at the Pilsen Homeless Clinic and the Community Health Clinic and founded the Health Education Program at Deborah’s Place, an organization which provides emergency, interim housing, and various supportive programs for homeless women in Chicago.

-Dr. Hansen is married with two children, and when not spending time with her family, enjoys fitness activities.
+Dr. Hansen is married with two children, and when not spending time with her family, enjoys fitness activities and reading.